 If you are hosting your web applications on Managed/Shared Server, then you don’t have to worry about it.

 However, for VPS or dedicated, you must consider doing all it takes to secure your server.

-Having unwanted ports opened is a bad idea and attacker can take advantage of it in many ways.
+Having unwanted ports opened is a lousy idea; an attacker can take advantage of it in many ways.

 Here are online FREE tools, which will help you to find out what all ports are opened so you can review and block them if not needed.

 Note: if you’re running a port scan on your website DNS and if that is behind the proxy like Cloud Flare or SUCURI, then it may not give you the accurate information.